fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

 ### Setting up Voice Webhooks

-Before this will work, we're going to need a Voice-enabled application ID in the Vonage Dashboard.
+Before this will work, we're going to need a Voice-enabled application ID in the [Vonage Dashboard](https://dashboard.nexmo.com/).
 You can either edit the previous application from the last tutorial or create a new one.
 Enabling the application ID is all you need: don't worry about using the UI to send webhooks to the correct local route (we'll go through this later) as the code constructs the webhook reply URL for you (this is different from how we've set up SMS, and I'll go through why later).

 ### What is Deepgram?

-Deepgram is a product/company that focuses on automatic speech recognition (ACR).
-This can be used for transcribing (which is what we're going to do), but also for cases where real-time, low latency responses are needed (i.e. live captioning).
-What makes it quite interesting is that is uses Machine Learning through neural networks to improve transcriptions.
+[Deepgram](https://deepgram.com/) is a product/company that focuses on automatic speech recognition (ACR).
+This can be used for transcribing (which is what we're going to do), but also for cases where real-time, low-latency responses are needed (i.e. live captioning).
+What makes it quite interesting is that it uses Machine Learning through neural networks to improve transcriptions.
 Deepgram is going to be handling our transcriptions, so let's get to it.

 ### Setting up Deepgram